 The number in the Repeat Words field (1...9) lets you specify how often every word should be repeated in a generated message.
-A repeat count larger than 1 may help you memorize the auditory patterns of whole words, or it gives you multiple opportunities to copy a word.
+This helps you memorize the auditory patterns of whole words, or it gives you multiple opportunities to copy a word.

-After you have made your choices that determine the contents, click on the Create Message(s) button to create the message(s), and eventually, after you have created all messages, click on the Load Lessons button to transfer them to the CW Machine device.
+After you have made your choices that determine the contents, click on the Create Message button to create that message, and eventually, after you have created all messages, on the Load Lessons button to transfer them to the CW Machine device.